Friday, February 21, 2025

 Key West in a Time of Progress and Change, The Key West Citizen examines Military, Economic, Environmental, and Social issues in 1939

-Alexander Holt, Florida Southern College [email protected]
+Alexander Holt, Florida Southern College

-Examining Environmental, Political, Labor, and Educational Transformation through the columns of the Sanford Herald, 1970
+Examining Environmental, Political, Labor, and Educational Transformation through the Columns of the Sanford Herald, 1970

-Emery Perry, Florida Southern College [email protected]
+Emery Perry, Florida Southern College

-Rise from the Ashes: Race, Economics, Education, and Politics Through the Columns of the Jacksonville Sun, 1909
+Race, Economics, Education, and Politics Through the Columns of the Jacksonville Sun, 1909

-Johnathan Zines, Florida Southern College [email protected]
+Johnathan Zines, Florida Southern College

-Chair: Richards Plavniaks, Florida Southern College [email protected]
+Chair: Richards Plavnieks, Florida Southern College

-Discussant: James Denham, Florida Southern College [email protected]
+Discussant: James Denham, Florida Southern College

 Panel 3B: Histories of Indigenous People and Cultural Survival